The Rickshank Rickdemption: Production

-"The Rickshank Rickdemption" was written by staff team member Mike McMahan.
+"The Rickshank Rickdemption" was directed by Juan Meza-León and written by staff team member Mike McMahan.
 Elements of the episode were loosely inspired by the film The Shawshank Redemption and features the series' trademark dark humor, nihilism, and multiverse-based plot line.
 In a segment for the Den of Geek website, series creator Dan Harmon said "The Rickshank Rickdemption" would resolve the conflicts that originated from the second season.
 According to Harmon: "I don't think anybody wants to do a third season that simply spends a whole bunch of episodes dealing with a situation that we created at the end of the second season, so I think that's a non-spoiler way of saying things should be okay pretty quickly".
 The episode marks the reappearance of several former key plot developments, including the Cronenberg universe, the Citadel of Ricks, and Birdperson.

 The third-season premiere of Rick and Morty was expected to arrive as early as 2016.
 However, Harmon admitted in a conversation with Indiewire that new episodes were becoming more difficult to create because of artistic disagreements with co-creator Justin Roiland.
 Writing for "The Rickshank Rickdemption" commenced on November 2, 2015; a few months later in February 2016, episode director Juan Meza-Leon began work for the project's sound recording.
 In February 2017, to celebrate the beginning of the episode's animation phase, Adult Swim Australia released a teaser trailer, later revealed to actually be a "RickRoll": a compilation of clips taken from seasons one and two that offered no new insight into the upcoming premiere.